Draining the coolant

 1.

-WARNING: When relieving pressure in the cooling system, cover the expansion tank cap with a piece of thick cloth to prevent the danger of coolant scalding.
+WARNING: When relieving the cooling system pressure, cover the expansion tank cap with a thick cloth to prevent the risk of scalding from coolant.
 Failure to follow this instruction may result in injury.

-CAUTION: When draining the coolant or replacing any components of the cooling system, do not allow coolant to get on the timing belt or accessory drive belt.
-Remove the belt if necessary.
-Dirty belt can damage it.
+CAUTION: When draining the coolant or replacing any cooling system components, do not allow coolant to come into contact with the timing belt or accessory drive belt.
+If necessary, remove the belt.
+Contamination of the belt may cause damage.

-CAUTION: When draining the engine coolant or replacing any components of the cooling system, be sure to replace the drained amount of coolant with coolant of the same specification.
+CAUTION: When draining the engine coolant or replacing any cooling system components, be sure to replace the drained coolant with coolant of the same specification.
 Failure to follow this instruction may result in damage to the cooling system and engine.

-Relieve pressure in the cooling system.
-To do this, slowly turn the expansion tank cap a quarter of a turn.
+Release the pressure in the cooling system by slowly turning the expansion tank cap a quarter turn.

-2. After relieving pressure, remove the cap from the expansion tank.
+2. After releasing the pressure, remove the cap from the expansion tank.

 3. Raise and support the vehicle.
-See Section 100-02 for more information.
+Refer to Section 100-02 for additional information.

 5.